Health and Safety

 What is PAT testing?
-Step by Step Guide of PAT testing
+Process of PAT testing

 What is PAT testing?
 Let’s rephrase with the full form.
 What is Portable Appliance Testing?
 PAT Testing is the process of inspecting and testing electrical appliances for safety through a series of visual and electronic inspections.

 Now the question is why do we PAT test?
 It is required since it determines whether portable equipment is suitable for use in the workplace.
 It reduces the risk to the user and other business workers by ensuring that there is little chance of accidental injury due to malfunctioning electronics.

 If you want to learn more about what is PAT testing?